 [et_pb_section fb_built=”1″ admin_label=”section” _builder_version=”3.22″ custom_padding=”0px||0px|||” fb_built=”1″ _i=”0″ _address=”0″][et_pb_row admin_label=”row” _builder_version=”3.25″ background_size=”initial” background_position=”top_left” background_repeat=”repeat” custom_padding=”32px||0px|||” _i=”0″ _address=”0.0″][et_pb_column type=”4_4″ _builder_version=”3.25″ custom_padding=”|||” _i=”0″ _address=”0.0.0″ custom_padding__hover=”|||”][et_pb_text admin_label=”Text” _builder_version=”3.28″ background_size=”initial” background_position=”top_left” background_repeat=”repeat” hover_enabled=”0″ _i=”0″ _address=”0.0.0.0″]

-Your journey to a beautiful smile does not end when your Invisalign aligners come out for the last time.
+Your journey to a beautiful smile does not end when your treatment comes to an end.
 You have put a lot of effort into reaching this celebratory milestone.
 To ensure your beautiful new smile lasts a life time – you will need to wear retainers.

 Retainers hold your teeth in their new positions while bone tissue rebuilds around them.
 Your teeth naturally want to shift through out life, whether you have had orthodontic treatment or not.
 Nothing can prevent 100% of tooth movement, but when retainers are worn as prescribed, they are the best tool available to minimize movement.